UK excites Aussie beef but there are other fish in the sea

-THE United Kingdom and Europe presented exciting opportunities for Australian beef exporters given the amount, on a per-kilogram basis, consumers in those countries were able, and willing, to pay for high quality, industry leaders said at a senates estimates hearing in Canberra this morning.
+THE United Kingdom and Europe presented exciting opportunities for Australian beef exporters given the amount, on a per-kilogram basis, consumers in those countries were able, and willing, to pay for high quality, industry leaders said at a senate estimates hearing in Canberra.

 However, Australia exports beef to a hundred different markets and if there was one thing recent volatility in individual markets, such as China, had done, it was strengthen the resolve of the industry to maintain diversification, they said.